joeldrt/inmuebles-front/README.md

 3.- Paste them in remanager-front project under 'src/assets'

-4.- In a termnial go to remanager-front project root and run:
+4.- In a termnial go to inmuebles-front project root and run:

 yarn